Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: The parallel double dot system and its exact nonequilibrium dynamics

-We begin with a nanostructure of a double quantum dot coupled in parallel with a lead, each dot has one excess electronic state, shown schematically by Fig.~\ref{fig1} as a specific example.
-The lead should be half-metallic ferromagnetic \cite{Tom10207001} or a mesoscopic Stern-Gerlach spin filter \cite{Ohe05041308} so that only fully polarized spin electrons pass into the dot through the lead.
+The nanostructure of a double quantum dot coupled in parallel with a lead, each dot has one excess electronic state, is shown schematically in Fig.~\ref{fig1}.
+The lead should be half-metallic ferromagnetic \cite{Tom10207001} or a mesoscopic Stern-Gerlach spin filter \cite{Ohe05041308} so that only fully polarized spin electrons pass into each dot through the lead.
 The general Hamiltonian of the nanostructure consists of three parts: $H = H_B+ H_S +H' $. $H_B =\sum_{k}\epsilon_{k} c^\dag_{k}c_{k}$ is the lead Hamiltonian, where $c^\dag_{k}, c_{k}$ are the creation and annihilation electron operators of the lead.
-The double dot Hamiltonian $H_S=\sum_{ij} \epsilon_{ij} a^\dag_i a_i$, where $a^\dag_{i} (a_i)$ creats (destroies) an electron on the dot $i$ ($=1,2$) with the energy $\epsilon_i=\epsilon_{ii}$, and $\epsilon_{12}=\epsilon^*_{21}$ is the inter-dot coupling. $H' = \sum_{k i}[t_{k i} e^{i\phi_{i}}a^\dg_i c_{k} + {\rm H.c.}]$ describes the electron tunneling between the dots and the lead, in which $t_{k i}$ is a real coupling, and $\phi_{i}$ is a phase induced, for instance, by Rashba spin-orbit (SO) interaction during the electron tunneling betwen the lead and dots \cite{Sun05165310}.
-The spin index of electrons is dropped since all spins are polarized in one direction.
+The double dot Hamiltonian is $H_S=\sum_{ij} \epsilon_{ij} a^\dag_i a_j$, where $a^\dag_{i} (a_i)$ creats (destroies) an electron on the dot $i$ ($=1,2$) with the energy $\epsilon_i=\epsilon_{ii}$, and $\epsilon_{12}=\epsilon^*_{21}$ is the inter-dot coupling.
+The coupling Hamiltonian between the dots and the lead is given by \be H' = \sum_{k i}[t_{k i} e^{i\phi_{i}}a^\dg_i c_{k} + {\rm H.c.}], \ee where $t_{k i}$ is a real coupling coefficient, and $\phi_{i}$ is a phase induced by Rashba spin-orbit (SO) interaction during the electron tunneling betwen the lead and dots, \cite{Sun05165310,Aha08125328,Shi10195305} i.e., $\phi_{i}=m^\ast\alpha_i L_i/\hbar^2$ with $\alpha_i$ being the spin-orbit interaction constant, $L_i$ the typical size between the lead and the dot $i$, and $m^\ast$ the electron effective mass.
+Since the Rashba SO interaction only induce interlevel (not intralevel) spin-flip couplings \cite{Sun05165310} and each dot in the model contains only one single active energy level, there is no spin-flip processing in our consideration.
+Besides, we have assumed that the lead is made by half-metallic ferromagnetic materials, and all electrons in the lead are polarized in one direction.
+Thus, the spin index of electrons can be dropped for simplicity.
+The electron-electron interaction between the two dots has been ignored by separating the two dots in a relatively large distance, which also makes the inter-dot coupling almost vanishes, namely $\epsilon_{12}\simeq0$.